 1 Breakfast

-Disembark in Praia on Santiago Island - the capital of the Cape Verde Islands, at 9:00 hours*.
-If you’re flying out on the night of April 25/ April 26, there is an additional tour in and around Praia.
-Here you can visit the historic Cidade Velha and its massive hillside fortress, built to defend against English raiders.
-Other sights include the oldest Christian church in the tropics and the slave whipping post in the main square.
-Stroll the Praia streets and enjoy the variety of indigenous folk music spilling out of the tavern windows.
+Arrive in the town of Praia on Cape Verde’s Santiago Island and disembark at 18:00 hours.
+Stay on board or store your luggage until disembarkation.
+Take an additional tour in and around Praia, visiting the historic Cidade Velha and its hillside fortress, the oldest Christian church in the tropics, and the slave whipping post in the main square.
+Explore the streets of Praia and enjoy folk music from tavern windows.

 Apologies for the inconvenience.
 Prices for not yet published.
 Below per person rate based on previous season.
 Contact us to confirm upcoming season pricing.